Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Discussion

-\acknowledgements We thank E.\ O'Sullivan for providing the updated \xmm\ and \chan\ inner temperature profile of NGC~3402 and for his helpful comments.
+\acknowledgements We thank E.\ O'Sullivan for providing the updated \xmm\ and \chan\ inner temperature profiles of NGC~3402 and for his helpful comments.
+Also, we appreciate Eric Miller for his assistance in the stray light issue and for answering several questions regarding the inner workings of \verb+Xspec+, \verb+xissim+, and \verb+xissimarfgen+.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
-In addition, this research has utilized data, software and/or web tools obtained from NASA's High Energy Astrophysics Science Archive Research Center (HEASARC), a service of Goddard Space Flight Center and the Smithsonian Astrophysical Observatory.
-Also, we acknowledge support for this work from the NASA grants NNX11AG96G, NNX11AD09G, and the NSF grant AST-1413056.
+In addition, this research has utilized data, software, and/or web tools obtained from NASA's High Energy Astrophysics Science Archive Research Center (HEASARC), a service of Goddard Space Flight Center and the Smithsonian Astrophysical Observatory.
+Also, we acknowledge support for this work from the NASA grants NNX11AG96G and NNX11AD09G and the NSF grant AST-1413056.
 This research has made use of data obtained from the \tele\ satellite, a collaborative mission between the space agencies of Japan (JAXA) and the USA (NASA).